Marohn-Group/mmodel/docs/tutorial_graph.rst

 Set node objects
 -----------------

-Each node in the graph represents an execution, and the edges represents the data flow.
+Each node in the graph represents an execution, and the edges represent the data flow.
 Therefore we need to link the node to its execution method.
 In ``mmodel`` a node object is a combination of:

-1. callable, function or function-like ("func")
+1. callable, function, or function-like ("func")
 2. callable return variable name ("output")
-3. callable parameter ("inputs")
+3. callable input parameter list ("inputs")
+4. modifications list ("modifiers")

 For linking the node object to the node, two methods are provided:
 ``set_node_object`` and ``set_node_objects_from``.